 Outside the United States, a different warranty may apply.
-For details, please contact your authorized Whirlpool dealer.
+For details, please contact your authorized Whirlpool distributor or military exchange.

-If you need service, first see the "Troubleshooting" section of this book.
-After checking "Troubleshooting," additional help can be found by checking the "Requesting Assistance or Service" section or by calling our Consumer Assistance Center telephone number, 1-800-253-1301, from anywhere in the U.S.A.
+If you need service, first see the "Requesting Assistance or Service" section of this book.
+After checking "Requesting Assistance or Service," additional help can be found by calling our Consumer Assistance Center telephone number, 1-800-253-1301, from anywhere in the U.S.A.